Mitra-Sadas/Exploratory-Data-Analysis-of-FIFA-players-Dataset/README.md

 fifa_ variable_information.csv - information on individual variables.

 In this Notebook,

-1.	i have Plotted the distribution of Overall rating for all players.
+1. I have Plotted the distribution of Overall rating for all players.
 2. Generated pair plots for the following variables:
     Overall, Value, Wage, International Reputation, Height, Weight, Release Clause
 3. Generated a table containing the top 20 players ranked by Overall score and whose contract expires in 2020.
     a)	the average wage for this set of players.
     b)	What is the average age
     c)	Checked if there is a correlation between the Overall rating and Value for these players

 4. Generated tables containing the top 5 players by Overall rating for each unique position.
     a)	checked if there are any players appearing in more than one Table
     b)	the average wage one can expect to pay for the top 5 in every position.